coleifer/peewee/docs/peewee/api.rst

          for row in query:
              print(row.month, '->', row.count)

+   .. method:: to_timestamp(date_field)

+      :param date_field: a SQL node containing a date/time, for example a :class:`DateTimeField`.
+      :return: a SQL node representing the value as an integer unix timestamp.

+      Backend-appropriate conversion of a datetime value to an integer timestamp.
+See also :meth:`DateTimeField.to_timestamp`, which calls
+      this.

+   .. method:: from_timestamp(date_field)

+      :param date_field: a SQL node containing an integer unix timestamp.
+      :return: a SQL node representing the value as a datetime.

+      Inverse of :meth:`to_timestamp`.

    .. method:: random()

       :return: a SQL node representing a function call that returns a random